Ganesha in world religions: Tibetan Buddhism

 Tibetan representations of Ganesha show ambivalent views of him.
 In one Tibetan form he is shown being trodden under foot by Mahākala, a popular Tibetan deity.
-Other depictions show him as the Destroyer of Obstacles, sometimes dancing.
+Other depictions show him as a Buddhist deity, the Destroyer of Obstacles, sometimes shown dancing.

 Ganapati, Maha Rakta (Tibetan: ཚོགས་བདག tsog gi dag po, mar chen.
 English: The Great Red Lord of Hosts or Ganas) is a Tantric Buddhist form of Ganapati (Ganesha) related to the Chakrasamvara Cycle of Tantras.
 This form of Ganapati is regarded as an emanation of Avalokiteshvara.

-"...beside a lapis lazuli rock mountain is a red lotus with eight petals, in the middle a blue rat expelling various jewels, [above] Shri Ganapati with a body red in colour, having an elephant face with sharp white tusks and possessing three eyes, black hair tied in a topknot with a wishing-gem and a red silk ribbon [all] in a bundle on the crown of the head.
-With twelve hands, the six right hold an axe, arrow, hook, vajra, sword and spear.
-The six left [hold] a pestle, bow, khatvanga, skullcup filled with blood, skullcup filled with human flesh and a shield together with a spear and banner.
-The peaceful right and left hands are signified by the vajra and skullcup filled with blood held to the heart.
-The remaining hands are displayed in a threatening manner.
-Wearing various silks as a lower garment and adorned with a variety of jewel ornaments, the left foot is extended in a dancing manner, standing in the middle of the bright rays of red flickering light."
-(Ngorchen Konchog Lhundrup, 1497–1557).

-This form of Ganapati belongs to a set of three powerful deities known as the 'mar chen kor sum' or the Three Great Red Deities included in a larger set called 'The Thirteen Golden Dharmas' of Sakya.
-The other two deities are Kurukulle and Takkiraja.

 In depictions of the six-armed protector Mahakala (Skt: Shad-bhuja Mahakala, Wylie: mGon po phyag drug pa), an elephant-headed figure usually addressed as Vinayaka is seen being trampled by the Dharma Protector, but he does not appear distressed.
-In Vajrayana and cognate Buddhist art, He is depicted as a subdued god trampled by Buddhist deities like Aparajita, Parnasabari and Vignataka.
+In Vajrayana and cognate Buddhist art, He is depicted as a subdued god trampled by deities like Aparajita (A form of Durga), or Parnasabari (Medicine God in Hinduism).

 The Tibetan Ganesha appears, besides bronzes, in the resplendent Thangka paintings alongside the Buddha.
-In "Ganesh, studies of an Asian God," edited by Robert L. BROWN, State University of New York Press, 1992, page 241–242, he wrote that in the Tibetan Ka'gyur tradition, it is said that the Buddha had taught the "Ganapati Hridaya Mantra" (or "Aryaganapatimantra") to disciple Ananda.
+In the Tibetan Ka'gyur tradition, it is said that the Buddha had taught the "Ganapati Hridaya Mantra" (or "Aryaganapatimantra") to disciple Ananda.